grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 There is no need to create series or measurements, they are created on the fly.

-For example, to list the measurements, we can use `SHOW MEASUREMENTS`:
+To list the measurements, we can use `SHOW MEASUREMENTS`:
 ```
 > show measurements
 name            tags    name